School of Health Professions Policies and Procedures

 Dropping or Adding Courses

 Students may add or drop courses prior to the official census date.
 The census date varies by program and semester so students must refer to their specific academic calendar.
-Course officially dropped before the Census date do not appear on a students transcript.
+If a student drops one or more classes (but not all classes) before the Census Date, a grade will not be assigned; however, if a student drops all classes a grade of W will be assigned for all courses.
+When a student withdraws after the first class day, a grade of W will be assigned for all courses

 Any courses that are approved to be added or dropped outside of the official web registration dates must be documented on a completed and signed Add/Drop form.